La voiture d'exposition de Paris

 a new GT500 to be displayed at the "Salon de L' Automobile".
 These records also show a GT350 was substituted as a last minute replacement.

-This car was delivered to Orly International Airport (Paris, France) on September 30, 1967.
+This car was delivered to Orly International Airport (near Paris, France) on September 30, 1967.

 The GT350 arrived just days before the opening of the show.
 "Juste à temps" as they say in France.